hsaghir/hsaghir.github.io/_posts/data_science/-2017-08-07-variational-inference.md

 #### Stochastic optimization in Variational inference/learning

-To optimize the ELBO, Traditional VI uses coordinate ascent which iteratively update each parameter, holding others fixed. Classical VI is inefficient since they do some local computation for each data point. Aggregate these computations to re-estimate global structure and Repeat. In particular, variational inference in a typical model where a local latent variable is introduced for every observation (z->x) would involve introducing variational distributions for each observation, but doing so would require a lot of parameters, growing linearly with observations.
+To optimize the ELBO, Traditional VI uses coordinate ascent which iteratively update each parameter, holding others fixed.
+Classical VI is inefficient since they do some local computation for each data point.
+Aggregate these computations to re-estimate global structure and Repeat.
+In particular, variational inference in a typical model where a local latent variable is introduced for every observation (z->x) would involve introducing variational distributions for each observation, but doing so would require a lot of parameters, growing linearly with observations.
 Furthermore, we could not quickly infer x given a previously unseen observation.
 We will therefore perform amortised inference where we introduce an inference network for all observations instead.

 - Stochastic variational inference (SVI) scales VI to massive data.
 Additionally, SVI enables VI on a wide class of difficult models and enable VI with elaborate and flexible families of approximations.
 Stochastic Optimization replaces the gradient with cheaper noisy estimates and is guaranteed to converge to a local optimum.
 Example is SGD where the gradient is replaced with the gradient of a stochastic sample batch.
 The variational inferene recipe is:
 1. Start with a model